 Max Műller (1823-1900) argued in Comparative Mythology that the “disease of language” accounted for the strange and fantastic elements in myths.
 He believed that Aryan was the original language of all humankind, though only spoken by a small group in Asia.
 An Aryan was a member of any people speaking an Indo-European language, though the term is no longer used.
 For Műller, the initial phase of language occurred in the first stages of human evolution.
 Languages then became distorted as groups evolved and splintered from the original Aryan language.

-The Aryan language did not have a vocabulary for abstractions and consequently, people had to describe natural phenomena as best as they could using limited words.
-As a result, the meanings of the allegorical stories about nature, particularly the sky, sun, moon and dawn, have been lost.
+The Aryan language did not have a vocabulary for abstractions, and consequently, people had to describe natural phenomena as best as they could using limited words.
+As a result, the meanings of the allegorical stories about nature, particularly the sky, sun, moon, and dawn, have been lost.
 In the nineteenth century, India was believed to be the original source of most of the world’s myths.
 Later, the emphasis shifted to Africa though today it is believed that there is no single source of mythology.
-Many factors, including culture, history and psychology, contribute to the creation of a mythology.
+Many factors, including culture, history, and psychology, contribute to the creation of mythology.